How You Like Me Now?: Usage in media

 "How You Like Me Now?" has been used in media an unusually large number of times, making it the band's signature song.
 It has been featured in several trailers and movies.
-It was used in the HBO series Entourage and trailers for the 2012 movie Ted and The Transporter Refueled, during the closing credits for Horrible Bosses and in its sequel Horrible Bosses 2, in The Fighter when Mickey Ward (Mark Wahlberg) and Dicky Eklund (Christian Bale) walk on a road in the intro of the film, in This Means War when Tuck (Tom Hardy) and Lauren (Reese Witherspoon) play paintball, and in G.I.
-Joe: Retaliation.
-It was also used in an episode of the TV series Suits and White Collar.
-The song was also featured in the 2016 Warner Bros. animated film Storks, in which it is sung by Pigeon Toady (played by Stephen Kramer Glickman), and in the 2019 Netflix animated film Klaus. and netflix "Preacher".
+It was used in the HBO series Entourage, in trailers for the 2012 movie Ted and The Transporter Refueled, in the closing credits for Horrible Bosses, in Horrible Bosses 2, in The Fighter, in This Means War, in G.I.
+Joe: Retaliation, in Klaus, and in Borderlands.
+It was also used in episodes of the TV series Suits and White Collar.
+The song was featured in the 2016 Warner Bros. animated film Storks, in which it is sung by Pigeon Toady (played by Stephen Kramer Glickman).

 The song was featured in a 2010 advertisement called "Sock Puppets" introducing the newly redesigned Kia Sorento SUV.
+It has also been used in a 2019 Jeep commercial.
 It has also been used in the 2011 action adventure racing game Driver: San Francisco, in the closing credits for the 2012 role-playing first-person shooter Borderlands 2 and 2013 platform game Knack on the PlayStation 4, and in a TV spot for the 2013 animated movie Turbo.
 It was also featured in the ski film Attack of La Niña.
 In 2014 the song was featured on the in-game soundtrack of the racing game Forza Horizon 2 for Xbox One on the fictional radio station Ninja Tune Radio (as well as in the soundtrack of the game's standalone expansion Forza Horizon 2 Presents Fast & Furious for Xbox One and Xbox 360) and the official trailer of the comedy series Girl Meets World on Disney Channel in Southeast Asia.
 It also appeared in the multi-platform racing game The Crew on the fictional radio station 11 FM.
 It appeared at the end of "Social Psychology" in season 1 of the TV show Community.
 It also appeared in the ninth episode of the second season of White Collar, and in "The Originals", the twentieth episode of the fourth season of The Vampire Diaries.
+In 2023, it was featured in It's Always Sunny in Philadelphia in the seventh episode The Gang Goes Bowling of the sitcom's 16th season.